pasqualerossi/42-Piscine/README.md

 </br>
 NOTE: Don't stress with the exams, I failed the first 3 exams (Exam 00, Exam 01 and Exam 02) and only passed the last exam (Exam 03).

+# C Projects Checklist
+A checklist you can use before you submit your C Projects.

+- Make sure all of the right files are there and are named correctly, check the c.pdf if needed.
+- Run Norminette in the folder of your C Projects in iTerm.
+- gcc to compile your .c project
+- Git clone your repo before clicking on 'set project as finished' to check that everything is there.

 # 42-Piscine-Exam
 Links to Exam Questions and Solutions